 When you view live video in the Training Utility and enable object tracking, the Training Utility shows template objects that have been added to the background.
 These objects are always stationary.
 They might have already caused alarms, or might cause alarms when the Min Time in Scene is reached.
 Template objects that have not caused alarms are surrounded by an orange tracking rectangle.
-Template objects that have already caused alarms are surrounded by a red tracking rectangle.
 To see how long a template object has been in the scene, click the object.